Riverfront Stadium station

-Riverfront Stadium is a light rail station in the Washington Park section of Newark, Essex County, New Jersey, United States.
+Riverfront Stadium station is a light rail station in the Washington Park section of Newark, New Jersey, United States.
 The station is a single low-level platform for trains used by the Newark Light Rail branch to Newark Broad Street station.
-Riverfront Stadium station is a northbound-only stop, located across Broad Street from the terminus.
+Riverfront Stadium station is a northbound-only stop, and the site of the former stadium is located across Broad Street from the terminus.

-The station opened on July 17, 2006 when an extension from Newark Penn Station opened to Broad Street station.
+The station opened on July 17, 2006, when an extension from Newark Penn Station opened to Broad Street station.
 Riverfront Stadium station attained its name from the Bears & Eagles Riverfront Stadium, an independent baseball league ballpark.
-The station was located next to the entrance to Gate C, however, the stadium closed in 2013 and the city razed the stadium in 2019.
+The station was located next to the entrance to Gate C; however, the stadium closed in 2013, and the city razed the stadium in 2019.